mosse-security/mcsi-library/docs/cyber-domains/digital-forensics.md

 ### Chapter 1: Introduction to Digital Forensics

+This chapter provides an introduction to digital forensics.
+It covers the basics of what digital forensics is and why it is important.
+It also introduces some of the basic concepts and terminology that are used in digital forensics.
+If you are new to digital forensics, this is a good place to start.

 - [Introduction to the field of Digital Forensics](https://www.youtube.com/watch?v=jEJYXu59ecQ)
 - [How to learn Digital Forensics by yourself](https://www.youtube.com/watch?v=mBFP8zkYxz8)
 - [What are the top skills you must learn in Digital Forensics?](https://youtu.be/O4-DIrGG95Q)